 You can make a difference in state or federal advocacy by:

-- Attending a State Advocacy Day in your state capital
+- Attending Virtual State Advocacy Day

 - Participating in an in-district meeting with your member of Congress or state legislator

 - Writing a letter to the editor for your local paper

 - Writing a blog post or creating a video to share about ALS issues

 - Sending emails to lawmakers to seek their support

 - Taking time to make additional visits to state capitals